-15 Facts About Quantum Leap On Its 30th Anniversary
+15 Facts About Quantum Leap

 For five seasons between 1989 and 1993, physicist Dr. Sam Beckett “leaped” from person to person to right epic wrongs and change the course of world history in Quantum Leap.
 Scott Bakula starred as Beckett, and in each episode he ended up inside a different person, ranging from a pregnant woman to Lee Harvey Oswald.
 Beckett’s snarky hologram sidekick, Al (Dean Stockwell), helped the doctor navigate the historical sequences.
 The show highlighted social issues and occasionally aired divisive episodes.